AXA launches "Free Double Post-Vaccination Protection" Programme

 - A one-off hospital cash benefit of HKD2,000 per day (confined in intensive care unit) and/ or HKD1,000 per day (confined in non-intensive care unit) for up to 10 days[2] will be payable to eligible customer who is confined in a hospital as a result of an AEFI within 14 days after receiving COVID-19 vaccines in Hong Kong or Macau.

-At AXA, our Purpose is to "Act for human progress by protecting what matters".
-Since early last year, we have been taking the lead in launching a series of intiaitves to support our customers and the community amid the pandemic, such as the first-in-market "Post-Vaccination Protection" Programme, being the first insurer to make "Benefits for Hospital Income (COVID-19)" a standard policy provision for Employee Benefits customers, the launch of the "Protect the Frontline" Programme and the "Support the SME" Programme.
+At AXA, the Purpose is to "Act for human progress by protecting what matters".
+Since early last year, AXA has been taking the lead in launching a series of intiaitves to support customers and the community amid the pandemic, such as the first-in-market "Post-Vaccination Protection" Programme, being the first insurer to make "Benefits for Hospital Income (COVID-19)" a standard policy provision for Employee Benefits customers, the launch of the "Protect the Frontline" Programme and the "Support the SME" Programme.

-We also understand the importance of maintaining a positive attitude during the unpredictable pandemic situation.
-Thus we launched "AXA BetterMe", a holistic wellness platform for body and mind, last year to elevate the physical and mental health of our community and help everyone become a BetterMe.
-With this newly added "Free Double Post-Vaccination Protection" Programme, we hope to reassure our customers that AXA will always be their strong partner to protect them for a better future.
+AXA also understand the importance of maintaining a positive attitude during the unpredictable pandemic situation.
+Thus AXA launched "AXA BetterMe", a holistic wellness platform for body and mind, last year to elevate the physical and mental health of the community and help everyone become a BetterMe.
+With this newly added "Free Double Post-Vaccination Protection" Programme, AXA hopes to reassure the customers that the company will always be their strong partner to protect them for a better future.

 Terms and Conditions apply.
 The above information is for reference only, please refer to the relevant Terms and Conditions for details.